-Osteoporosis is the thinning of bone.
-It is generally associated with aging.
-Metabolic imbalance, genetics and medications are also factors.
-Osteopenia is a lesser form of this condition and, if not treated, may progress to the more serious osteoporosis.

 Osteoporosis is the thinning of bone and by itself is not painful.
 It is generally associated with aging.
-Metabolic imbalance, genetics and medications are also factors.
-Osteopenia is a lesser form of this condition and, if not treated, may progress to the more serious osteoporosis.
+Metabolic imbalance, genetics, and medications are also factors.
+Osteopenia is a lesser form of this condition and, if not treated, may progress to more serious osteoporosis.
 In the spine, the thoracic and lumbar segments are the most commonly affected.

 Vertebral compression fractures occur when the bone weakens and can no longer support the load imposed upon it.
-Spinal symptoms related to osteoporosis include back pain and deformity that can lead to a hunched back and/or decreased height.
+Spinal symptoms related to osteoporosis include neck and back pain and deformity that can lead to a hunched back and/or decreased height.
 Compression fractures in osteoporotic vertebrae can be very painful.

 After an examination, your physician may take X-rays of the spine to check for fractures.
 There are several quick-and-easy screening evaluations for osteoporosis that scan the wrist or heel.
 However, one of the more reliable tests is called dual-energy X-ray absorptiometry (DEXA).
-A DEXA scan is generally painless and convenient, and it emits very little radiation.
+A DEXA scan is painless and convenient, and it exposes the patient to very little radiation.

 Other medications may be used if the osteoporosis is determined to be related to a more general medical condition.
 It is important to discuss treatment options with your doctor in deciding which treatment, if any, may be best for you.